-Metozolv ODT; Reglan
+Gimoti; Metozolv ODT [DSC]; Reglan

-- Some people who take this drug may get a very bad muscle problem called tardive dyskinesia.
-The risk may be greater in older adults, mainly women.
-The chance that this will happen or that it will never go away is greater in people who take this drug in higher doses or for a long time.
-Muscle problems may also occur after short-term use with low doses.
-Call your doctor right away if you have trouble controlling body movements or if you have muscle problems with your tongue, face, mouth, or jaw like tongue sticking out, puffing cheeks, mouth puckering, or chewing.
+- Some people may get a severe muscle problem called tardive dyskinesia.
+This problem may lessen or go away after stopping this drug, but it may not go away.
+The risk is greater with diabetes and in older adults, especially older women.
+The risk is greater with longer use or higher doses, but it may also occur after short-term use with low doses.
+Call your child’s doctor right away if your child has trouble controlling body movements or problems with his/her tongue, face, mouth, or jaw like tongue sticking out, puffing cheeks, mouth puckering, or chewing.

 - It is used to treat heartburn.